 Hence do not be so greedy to the extent where you fall for such cheap cons.

-Don’t get involved in anything blatantly illegal.
 If you agree to help in a dodgy scheme you are putting yourself at the mercy of someone who is openly willing to cheat.
-Don’t be surprised if you are cheated cause of a scam and you won’t have the drive to inform law enforcement agencies.
+Don’t be surprised if you are cheated because of a scam and you won’t have the drive to inform law enforcement agencies.

-Do not open suspicious texts, pop-up windows or emails.
-If unsure, verify the identity of the contact through an independent source such as a phone book or online search.
+If unsure verify the identity of the contact through an independent source such as a phone book or online search.
 Don’t use the contact details provided in the message sent to you.
 Delete them if unsure.